32TB of Windows 10 Internal Builds, Core Source Code Leak Online

 Re: (Score:2)

 Then you should have redesigned the network such that the printers were not directly accessible to users, and they had to funnel data through a central print server which *does* log what was printed and by whom.
-Aside from the reason given (likely a severe violation of the company code of conduct), you get other benefits too like keeping (usually horrendously insecure) printers away from the user network, being able to tell who's printing copies of company data that might have leaked out, and keeping track
+Aside from the reason given (likely a severe violation of the company code of conduct), you get other benefits too like keeping (usually horrendously insecure) printers away from the user network, being able to tell who's printing copies of company data that might have leaked out, and keeping track of how much is being printed.

+Please explain how he could have implemented such a system after the fact.

+And moving forward... why?
+It sounds like a lot of effort and company money to waste just because the boss is a prude. . .
+It is a fire-able offense, but was likely one guy costing the company $10 a month in consumables.
+There are innumerable, more severely business-damaging offenses to be on the lookout for.